marinantonio/angular-mat-table-crud/README.md

 with operations.
 This is important if you're using data from backend (some DB like MySQL) but I guess It can be used for local generated data as well.

+**Project is updated and now runs on Angular version 6 including Angular Material 6.**

 ## Screenshots

 Code in action: